chandusai/coding-challenge/README.md

 Used Git as a version control , by creating a branches like fetch_data, unittests by making the master as a stable branch creating a pull request from the userstories that I worked .

+## Name convention

+followed the camel case format

+## Better code

+So there are a number of methods in lodash that can be used to add up a sum, such as _.sum which can be used to quickly add up the numbers of an array.
+In addition summation can also easily be done with methods like _.reduce, and _.forEach.